kvalemi/Simpsons-Classifier-with-OpenCV-and-TensorFlow/README.md

 ## Project Description:

 I obtained an images dataset of the popular TV show The Simpsons and created a very simple classifier using TensorFlow and OpenCV.
 The model will take as input pictures of Simpson's characters and will predict which character is in the picture.
-The model was trained in Kaggle's Notebook environment with the help of their powerful GPU's!
+The model was trained in Kaggle's Notebook environment with the help of their powerful GPU's.

 ## How to Build the Project: